rekalogika/rekalogika-docs/docs/file-bundle/17-file-location/01-file-location.md

 ## Architecture

-In a nutshell: Doctrine Unit Of Work ➡️ Doctrine Events ➡️ rekalogika/reconstitutor ➡️ `InterfaceReconstitutor` & `AttributeReconstitutor`
+In a nutshell: Doctrine Unit Of Work ➡️ Doctrine Events ➡️ `rekalogika/reconstitutor` ➡️ `InterfaceReconstitutor` &
+`AttributeReconstitutor` ➡️ `ObjectManagerInterface` ➡️
-➡️ `FileAssociationManager` ➡️ `FileRepository` (from rekalogika/file).
+`PropertyManagerInterface` ➡️ `FileRepository` (from rekalogika/file).

 `InterfaceReconstitutor` & `AttributeReconstitutor` are the entry points of this package.
-They execute methods of `FileAssociationManager` which works with the entities and `FileRepository` to manage the association between the entities and files.
+They execute methods of `ObjectManagerInterface` which calls `PropertyManagerInterface`, which in turn  works with the entities and `FileRepository` to manage the association between the entities and files.

 `InterfaceReconstitutor` & `AttributeReconstitutor` are registered to the service container so that they are called by our `rekalogika/reconstitutor` when